spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 ## Including the components

-You can import the components them from the vendor folder:
-(TODO adriaan, where should these be imported?
-What if I use mix/webpack...)
+The UI components are included in the composer package and should work out of the box; you shouldn't have to change anything about your Laravel Mix or Webpack configuration to make them work.
+You can import the components from the vendor folder like this:

 **Vue**

-To use the component in your blade templates, simply import the component in your app.js file, and add it to your `components` object.
+To use a component in your blade templates, simply import the component in your app.js file, and add it to your `components` object.

 ```js
 import MediaLibraryAttachment from "../../../vendor/spatie/laravel-medialibrary-pro/ui/medialibrary-pro-vue-attachment";